hm-lang/core/proposals/README.md

     print "Overwriting?"
 ```

-TODO: discussion on how it needs to be clear what function overload is being redefined.
+TODO: discussion on how it needs to be clear what function overload is being redefined,
+otherwise you're just creating a new overload (and not redefining the function).

 ## nullable functions